droidifi/newracom-s1g/README.md

 Wireless-regdb & CRDA

-Newracom driver, dtb and utility application
+Newracom driver, dtbo file and cli_app utility application

-The components can be checked out directly from the droidifi repositories.
+The components can be checked out directly from the droidifi repositories

 The branch name is "linux-5.10.x-S1G" in each of the wireless-regdb, linux, hostap and nrc7292_sw_pkg repos